 Malargüe is the southernmost department of Mendoza province, sitting directly adjacent to the Vaca Muerta sedimentary basin.
-The silica deposit that feeds the In-Basin Sand plant lies inside this geography — 30 km from Añelo, the operational capital of the basin.
+The silica deposit that feeds the In-Basin Sand plant lies inside this geography, 35 km from Añelo, the operational capital of the basin.
 This is the shortest source-to-well distance of any API 19C-certified silica origin in Argentina today.

-The Malargüe deposit hosts 6 million tons indicated and 60 million tons inferred of silica mineable material.
+The Malargüe deposit hosts a 3.2 million ton cubicated block (the firm, lead figure) plus 60 million tons inferred of silica mineable material.
 Campo Mendoza site with certified land surveys.
 The geology supports both +30/+70 and -70/+140 mesh cuts at the crush resistance and roundness thresholds required by API 19C.

 | From Malargüe to... | Distance | Truck mode |